ravisharma-dev/OML-R/OML4R-LiveLabs-Script-10.md

 Note: OML4R is the new name for Oracle R Enterprise.

-4. Connect to the 21c database and check connectivity
+4. A Oracle 21c database instance (MLPDB1) has been provisioned for your to run this lab.
+Connect to the provided database.

 ````
 ore.connect(user="oml_user",